how i went from zero to 22.93% conversion rate on twitter ads in 1 wk.

 And that's when I stopped worrying about the numbers.

-I achieved what I was after with that particular test.
+I'd achieved what I was after with that particular test.

-And so to do that, obviously the predictive analytics approach works, where I allow the minds to be self-selecting, is basically what I'm doing.
+And so to do that, obviously the predictive analytics approach works, where I allow the minds to be self-selecting is basically what I'm doing.

 That's kind of immaterial.

-But we all have to admit that the point of the conversions is to allow for the expression of energy, which frequently comes in the form of uh purchases, cash, donations, or whatever, in order to be able to tie into that, which is what my uh point was with this.
+But we all have to admit that the point of the conversions is to allow for the expression of energy, which frequently comes in the form of purchases, cash, donations, or whatever, in order to be able to tie into that, which is what my point was with this.

 We have to have our conversions provide value for the individuals that are being converted.